Special-Niewbie/BTBatteryWatch/README.md

 4. The program will automatically start monitoring the battery level of the specified Bluetooth device.

 ## Important Note
-BTBatteryWatch, being a very lightweight program and not relying on third-party libraries or software, can detect the battery percentage of your device if the Windows operating system sees the battery level of your device by default in the Bluetooth & devices Settings section.
+BT Battery Watch, being a very lightweight program and not relying on third-party libraries or software, can detect the battery percentage of your device if the Windows operating system sees the battery level of your device by default in the Bluetooth & devices Settings section.

 ## Donation